This session is part of Exploratory Testing Week. Go Pro or buy a ticket to unlock this session and many more

 I am a vibrant, motivated and committed individual.
 I have been in the testing industry now for over 7 years.
 It's been a great experience learning and sharing skills.
 I aim to broaden my knowledge further more.
 Data science is what I am currently focusing on, and it's very exciting to see all the new things one could learn out of it and merge it with testing.
 Definitely quite interesting!

-Suman is a QA advocate with a passion for improvement in quality processes and is a strong believer in Test Automation.
-In the past 14 years, she has designed and developed an automation framework from scratch for various products from middleware graphics library, e-commerce and mobile apps.
-She has honed her capabilities in coaching, mentoring, and team leading, as well as more strategic and technical demands associated with testing.
-Her mission is to develop teams to transform their thinking, approach, and capability, resulting in a happier and more efficient workforce.
+Suman Bala is a Test Architect with a passion for improvement in quality processes and is a strong believer in Test Automation.
 She feels proud of how people’s perspective has changed regarding testing throughout her career.
 She is striving to instil the idea that quality is everyone’s responsibility as opposed to merely laying it at the feet of QA.
-She is a co-organiser for the Ministry of Testing Leeds meet-up.
-She is part of multiple initiatives groups at Sky such as women in tech, better allies, grassroots leaders, and co-founder of the public speaking guild.
-Talk to her about quality first, building inclusive teams, and cooking.
+She is a co-organiser for the Ministry of Testing Bucks meet-up.
+She is a mentor and coach at work and within the wider testing community.
+She is co-designing and delivering the “Software Testing Bootcamp” sponsored by the West Yorkshire Combined Authority.